Reykjavik travel guide

 Contacts: Tel: +354 425 6010.

 Getting to the city: The Flybus service leaves Keflavík Airport 35 to 40 minutes after the arrival of each flight, stopping first at the BSÍ Bus Terminal and then proceeding to Hafnarfjörður and Garðabær en route to the city.
-There are free onward transfers aboard smaller buses available to all major hotels, the Youth Hostel, Laugardalur camping area and the domestic airport at the BSÍ Bus Terminal.
+There are onward transfers aboard smaller buses available to all major hotels, the Youth Hostel, Laugardalur camping area and the domestic airport at the BSÍ Bus Terminal.
 Two taxi companies also operate from a rank outside the arrivals hall.

 Car rental: Hertz, Budget, Europcar and Avis are represented at the airport.